mayankitamazons/insstudy/README.md

 ## Important Notes

 > [!IMPORTANT]
 > You must login to *your* Instagram account in order to properly access follower data.
 This is due to Instagram blocking `HTTPS GET` requests from unauthenticated sessions.
-Your login credentials are not stored in plain text - the tool uses browser-based authentication and session caching.
+This tool uses browser-based authentication only - you must be logged into Instagram in your browser.

 > [!CAUTION]
 > Instagram's Terms of Service restrict automated data collection.
-Use this tool responsibly and at your own risk.
-Excessive use may result in your account being temporarily restricted or blocked.
+Use this tool responsibly and respect Instagram's policies.
+This tool is for educational purposes only.

 > [!TIP]
-> Consider using a dedicated Instagram account for data collection rather than your personal account.
+> Always respect rate limits and pause between requests to avoid temporary restrictions.

 ## Installation